surifirstpin/biplus_documentation/docs/README.md

 ## Access to All
 Incorporate powerful self-service BI , Without any manual data by making everyone a powerful analyst.
+# Key Features
+## Simple

+Bi+ has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.

 # Dialects Supported